Updated December 20, 2020

 - Research the local area

-We have created a list of pet-friendly places to go with dogs in Adelaide.
 Check your local council’s website for local off leash areas.
+You’ll find elsewhere on this site a guide to our 8 favourite longer dog walks.
 There is also a good SA guide to dogs in national parks and 12 dog-friendly walks near Adelaide.

 Pets Travelling Interstate In Australia